brikis98/yevgeniy-brikman-homepage/_posts/2012-04-02-seven-languages-in-seven-weeks-scala.md

 {% endhighlight %}

 This problem was a great way to experiment with actors in Scala.
-The sequential solution is self explanatory, so here's an outline of the concurrent one:
+The sequential solution is self-explanatory, so here's an outline of the concurrent one:

 1. The `caller` creates `B` `Base Actors`, one for each of the `B` base URLs.